polymerdao/monomer/docs/docs/intro.md

 Join our community for support, engaging discussions, and updates:

-- [Discord](https://discord.gg/UR5ahaXwHH): Connect in real-time with the Juno team and community.
+- [Discord](https://discord.gg/UR5ahaXwHH): Connect in real-time with the Monomer team and community.
 - [Nethermind X (Twitter)](https://x.com/NethermindEth): Follow for the latest news and insights from Nethermind.
 - [Polymer Labs X (Twitter)](https://x.com/Polymer_Labs): Follow for the latest news and insights from Polymer Labs.